ConPaaS-team/conpaas/docs/userguide.rst

 instances of database nodes, which can be used to increase the throughput and to improve features of fault tolerance through replication.
-The multi-master structure allows any database node to process incoming updates, because the replication system is responsible for propagating the data modifications made by each member to the rest of the group and resolving any conflicts that might arise between concurrent changes made by different members.
+The multi-master structure allows any database node to process incoming updates, the replication system being responsible for propagating the data modifications made by each member to the rest of the group and resolving any conflicts that might arise between concurrent changes made by different members.
 These features can be used to increase the throughput of the cluster.

-To obtain the better performance from a cluster, it is a best practice to use it in balanced fashion, so that each node has approximatively the same load of the others.
+To obtain better performance from a cluster, it is a best practice to use it in a balanced fashion, so that each node has approximately the same load of the others.
 To achieve this, the service allows users to allocate special load balancer nodes (``glb``) which implement load balancing.
 Load balancer nodes are designed to receive all incoming database queries and